 Raghupathy Sivakumar is the Wayne J. Holman Chair Professor in the School of Electrical and Computer Engineering at Georgia Tech.
-He leads the Georgia Tech Networking and Mobile Computing (GNAN) Research Group, where he and his students do research in the areas of wireless networking and mobile computing.
+He and his doctoral students do research in the areas of wireless networking and mobile computing.
 He is the Founding Director of CREATE-X, a Georgia Tech initiative to instill entrepreneurial confidence in its students.
 Previously, he served as the Co-Founder and CTO for StarMobile, Inc. (now PowWow Mobile) between 2012 and 2016, as a Technologist for EMC Corporation between 2011 and 2012, as the Founder and CTO of Asankya, Inc. (now EMC), between 2004 and 2011, and as a Technologist for EG Technology, Inc. (now Arris), between 2001 and 2004.
 Professor Sivakumar received his Ph.D. and M.S. degrees in Computer Science from University of Illinois at Urbana-Champaign in 2000 and 1998 respectively, and his B.E. degree in Computer Science from Anna University (Chennai) in 1996.
-He is a Fellow of the IEEE and the recipient of the School of Electrical and Computer Engineering’s Distinguished Faculty Achievement Award (2016), and the Georgia Tech Research Innovation Award (2015).
-He routinely serves on the program committees of several IEEE and ACM conferences and serves on the editorial board of the IEEE Transactions on Mobile Computing.
+He is a Fellow of the IEEE and the recipient of the Georgia Tech Curriculum Innovation Award (2019, co-recipient), the School of Electrical and Computer Engineering’s Distinguished Faculty Achievement Award (2016), and the Georgia Tech Research Innovation Award (2015).

-Desta Davidson is the Faculty Support Coordinator for the CREATE-X program at Georgia Tech.
-An advocate for employee engagement and development, Desta recently served on a committee to redesign the ECE staff awards.
-She received a full engineering scholarship from Emerson (formerly Emerson Electric of St. Louis, MO).
-Desta has earned degrees in Engineering Science and Business Management.
-Known for her collaborative style, she has contributed to organizations such as Children’s Health Care of Atlanta, Emerson and Washington University School of Medicine.
-Desta also serves as the Program Coordinator for the MAKE cohort of CREATE-X. A life-long learner, when Desta isn’t working with CREATE-X she enjoys learning French and volunteering in the community.
+Desta Davidson is the Operations Manager for CREATE-X. Desta is an advocate for entrepreneurship and wealth building.
+She received a full engineering scholarship and has earned degrees in Engineering Science and Business Management.
+Known for her collaborative style, she has contributed to organizations such as Washington University and Emerson Motors.
+When Desta isn’t working with CREATE-X she enjoys traveling, learning new languages and volunteering in the community.

 Eric serves as as a subject-matter expert for schools, research groups, and working groups within the College of Engineering in the areas of Drupal development, web design, web development workflows, and web maintenance.
 Eric's focus is to accurately and efficiently apply his core knowledge areas into higher education-centered challenges and issues in order to meet the expansive landscape of higher education.
 He is a frequent speaker at conferences, such as HigherEdWeb, edUi, and DrupalCon's Higher-Ed Summit.
 Eric holds a B.S. in Computer Science from Georgia Tech, an M.S. in Information Systems from Kennesaw State, and is currently pursing his Ph.D. in Learning Technologies from Georgia State University.

 Having retired as Vice Provost, Dr. Vito is a Professor Emeritus of Mechanical engineering and currently works part time.
-He was one of the founders of Inventure Prize and has been involved in the development, evolution and delivery of the CREATE-X program.
+He was one of the founders of The Inventure Prize and has been pivotal in the creation, development, evolution and delivery of the CREATE-X program.
 His startup expertise is in the area of medical devices, an area where he has conducted research and holds several patents.

 Leadership and Executive Team